dubilava/elnino/README.md

 ### To compile the data

-- [01-getacled.r](01-getacled.r): download and store conflict data
+- [01-getprec.r](01-getprec.r): download and store precipitation data
-- [02-getrainfall.r](02-getrainfall.r): download and store rainfall data
+- [02-gettmax.r](02-gettmax.r): download and store temperature data
 - [03-getcalendar.r](03-getcalendar.r): download and store harvest calendar data
-- [04-getspam.r](04-getspam.r): download and store rice harvest area data
+- [04-getspam.r](04-getspam.r): download and store harvest area data
-- [05-combine.r](05-combine.r): combine the crop harvest and conflict datasets
+- [05-getacled.r](05-getacled.r): download and store conflict data
-- [06-masterdata.r](06-masterdata.r): some more data wrangling to finalize the dataset
+- [06-climatecrops.r](06-climatecrops.r): combine climate and crops data

 The replication materials do not include the downloaded data.
 However, the links to the data and brief instructions on how to download and store them are provided in the corresponding R scripts.